adammckenzie89/portfolio/readme.txt

 ==================================================================================================

 This is the Portfolio site for Adam Mckenzie.
-The contents contain, information about me, Resume, current works, and contact information.
+The contents contain information about me, Resume, current works, and contact information.
 Thanks for viewing!

 ==================================================================================================